 Dashlane’s Password Sharing¶

-July 2019 update: I’m happy to see that the issues with the documentation on Password Sharing have been fixed.
-The original content of this section remains below for archiving purposes.
+July 2019 update: on year after this post was published, I’m happy to see that the issues with the documentation on Password Sharing have been fixed.
+The original content of this section remains below for archival purposes.

 Dashlane also offers a feature that allows its users to share passwords.
 This password sharing has two modes: one which allegedly only permits someone to use the password (limited rights), while the other one allows them to use it, see it, modify it, share it further or even revoke the access of other users who have access to it, including the person who shared it with them (unlimited rights).
 Aside from that last rather strange point, the issue is that their FAQ tries to have you believe the limited mode makes it impossible to view the password, which is flat out false.

 Can other people see the password I shared with them?

 Yes, depending on which permission settings are chosen when sharing an item.
 There are two different permission settings for password sharing:

 - Limited Rights: The recipient can only use this item.